 b.
 Give ear to my prayer which is not from deceitful lips: Even as David was convinced regarding the justice of his cause, he was also careful to speak honestly about his problem.
 The idea is that David has not deceived so as to deserve his current problem, and that he was not withholding facts that would undermine his cause.

 i.
-In Psalm 139:23-24 David prayed: Search me, O God, and know my heart; try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting.
-This wonderful prayer – to know one’s own heart and hidden motives and sins – is the kind of thing that David prayed before he prayed this Psalm.
-He comes to God in Psalm 17 with some confidence through a tested conscience.
+In Psalm 139:23-24, David prayed: Search me, O God, and know my heart; try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting.
+This wonderful prayer – to know one’s own heart and hidden motives and sins – is the kind of thing that David prayed before he prayed this psalm.
+He comes to God here with some confidence through a tested conscience.

 ii.
 Deceitful lips: “They have Jacob’s voice, but Esau’s hands; they profess like saints, but practise like Satans; they have their long prayers, but short prayings.”
 (Bales, cited in Spurgeon)

 c.
 Let my vindication come from Your presence: David did not want a vindication that came from himself.
 In his long struggle with King Saul, David had several opportunities to set things right himself, but he refused and waited until vindication came from the presence of God.